 Melting Point of Plastics | The Basic Guide

-What is Melting Point of Plastics?
+What Is the Melting Point of Plastics?

 The melting point of a plastic is the temperature at which it changes from a solid state to a liquid.
 The higher the melting point, the more resistant the plastic is to heat and other environmental factors.
 Different types of plastics have different melting points; some can withstand temperatures up to 300°F (148°C), while others may melt at much lower temperatures.